-Alison continues to produce, write and direct and is currently in production for a series of documentaries on bullying research in India.
-Her most recent work is the series Asperger's and Bullying.
+Alison continued to produce, write and direct while workign at Flinders and her creative work included evidence based documentaries on bullying research and best practice in Australia and in India as well as the series Asperger's and Bullying.
 Her educational resource Come into My World, about Alzheimer's was nominated for an ATOM award in 2009.
-Alison was the recipient of a C.A.S.S fellowship and has taught internationally at Butler University, Indianapolis, CUHK (Chinese University of Hong Kong) and FAMU (Film and TV School of Academy of performing Arts in Prague).
+Alison was the recipient of a C.A.S.S fellowship and taught internationally at Butler University, Indianapolis, CUHK (Chinese University of Hong Kong) and FAMU (Film and TV School of Academy of performing Arts in Prague).

 Faculty of Health Sciences Executive Dean's Teaching Excellence Award 2009

 Nominated for ATOM Award, Best Instructional/Training Resource, Come Into My World: How to interact with a Person who has Dementia, 2009

 Examples of her work can be viewed at Vimeo